 This growth is also coupled with the fact that the three providers have yet to commit to decarbonizing their centers, instead using Renewable Energy Credits, or RECs for short.
 Wired points out that “RECs are how companies like Google and Microsoft can claim their data centers are powered 100 percent by renewables while still being connected to grids that use fossil fuels.
 In reality, only a fraction of each company’s energy comes directly from solar or wind installations; the rest comes from RECs.”

-What you can do as a consumer
+What you can do about digital pollution as a consumer

 While data centers are an important part of this issue, there’s little to nothing consumers can do about that side of the equation.
 What we can do is change our personal habits in small ways.
 One key way is how we search.
 We’re accustomed to Google now.
 At this point, it’s likely your default search engine.
 But that doesn’t mean they aren’t green alternatives.